boehs/oasis/Trinket.md

 ## Charms

 Charms are extensions for the parser.
 They can hook onto events the parser emits and action them accordingly.
 Our API has useful methods like `content.enclosedIn("**")` and `content.line.startswith("#")`.
-Similarly to trinket, our markdown to html is entirely written in in Charms
+Similarly to Trinkets, our markdown to html is entirely written in in Charms

 ## Toys

 Toys mimic components in conventional static site generators.
-Pass data to them from markdown or templates, and get cool additions to your page like search bars

 ## Wrinklers